SLajuwomi/hotel-hunt/plan.md

 while creating grid, we need to create new Enemy and based on the current row we define a different point value?

 should movement be a separate class?
 No, cause the movement is not constant throughout the game.

+sep 7

+- need barriers
+- increase speed as less enemies on screen
+- maybe add levels
+  - funciton called increase level
+  - if all enemies die increase level
+  - increase level changes attributes of Enemy objects and re passes them to the game
+    - more enemies?
+    - enemies closer to player?
+    - faster shooting?
+    - etc